 Several observations and themes in this post resonate with me, though I’m not yet sure how or whether to connect them.
-You put together such a provocative tapestry, for instance, of Dickinson’s varied interests in “faces”—in her preference for face-to-face meetings over correspondence, in the faces she makes of mountains in the poem about waywardness you mention (F745), and even in how she insists in her fifth letter to him on taking Higginson at the very “face value,” as you put it, that she makes quite difficult for him to reciprocate (in part by declining to send him any self-portrait other than a metaphorical one, or one of Elizabeth Barrett Browning).
+The post puts together such a provocative tapestry, for instance, of Dickinson’s varied interests in “faces”—in her preference for face-to-face meetings over correspondence, in the faces she makes of mountains in the poem about waywardness mentioned (F745), and even in how she insists in her fifth letter to Higginson on taking him at the very “face value,” as the post puts it, that she makes it quite difficult for him to reciprocate (in part by declining to send him any self-portrait other than a metaphorical one, or one of Elizabeth Barrett Browning).

-Maybe the first item that stood out to me in the post, though, has something to do with this too, albeit in a roundabout way: it was the brief newspaper poem “Be True,” by Horatius Bonar.
+Maybe the first item that stood out to me in the post, though, has something to do with this too, albeit in a roundabout way: it was the brief newspaper ,Be True,” by Horatius Bonar.

 I read it a couple times, increasingly bemused.
 Of course Bonar is writing in the same hymn meter that Dickinson drew from—and actually innovated.
 But how sententious and banal do Bonar’s lines read next to hers!
 I couldn’t help but wonder over how differently, how much more complexly, being “true” plays out in her early correspondence to Higginson.
 Bonar seems to take being “true” to be readily self-evident; thinking and living “truly” is rather a simple affair and, ultimately, the solution to global hunger.
 It’s a sentimental vision for which I think Dickinson would have little regard, though she might have delighted in parodying it.